Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 It doesn’t need to be a personal statement or essay, but a few key points about yourself and your interests.
 Most users will only see the first three lines or so of your summary when they visit your profile, but LinkedIn Recruiter will show the entire summary by default.
 Take a look at this article for more information about what to put in your summary.

 There won’t be much content relating to graduate recruitment, but there’ll be plenty of information on deals they’re working on, awards they’ve been nominated for, what they want you to know – it all helps you to build a broader picture of what the firm does and could provide topics for conversation at networking events or even at interview.

 If you’re anything like me, you might have started off with plenty of LinkedIn connections from secondary school and previous part-time jobs.
 Although it’s great to keep up with what they’re all doing on LinkedIn, it’s imperative that you use the site to build a network of useful and relevant contacts: people you’ve met or worked with in a legal capacity, and even graduate recruiters at law firms.

-You can start by adding your course mates and fellow university students, but in reality, there are many places where you will meet new, interesting people that you can later connect with on LinkedIn.
+You can start by adding your course mates and fellow university students, but in reality, there are many places where you’ll meet new, interesting people that you can later connect with on LinkedIn.
 Why not take note of the names of people you speak to at law fairs or company presentations?
 Or connect with people you’ve encountered during work experience or vacation scheme placements, for example.

 It’s worth pointing out that not everybody is on LinkedIn, or keen to connect with people they don’t know very well, but you can always add a personalised invitation – for example, you might say: ‘Hi X, it was great to meet you at x event, and I would like to stay in touch’.
 The worst outcome is that they just ignore your connection invite!